2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Results

-\item \textbf{Impact of Transfer Learning}: as shown in Fig.~\ref{fig:froc_strategies}, the best performance is achieved using the 2.75D strategy on the top of a fine-tuned VGG16 model, with a significant 14.7\% gain in CPM versus the 3D strategy.
+As shown in Table~\ref{table:cpm_auc_strategies} and Fig.~\ref{fig:luna}, the best performance is achieved using the 2.75D strategy on the top of fine-tuned VGG16 models, with a significant gain in both CPM and AUC versus the 3D strategy on both lung CT and Breast MRI datasets.
+More importantly, our methods maintained or even expanded their significant advantages compared with 2D and 2.5D strategies in the case of transfer learning.
 This experiment shows the potential of 2.75D for further performance boost with its compatibility to transfer learning techniques.
-In contrast, currently it is challenging to find any publicly available pre-trained 3D model trained from dataset with a comparable data-size to ImageNet.
+In contrast, currently, it is challenging to find any publicly available pre-trained 3D model trained from a dataset with a comparable data-size to ImageNet.